+Maintaining consistency across different views is crucial for multiview video generation.
+Although the model may possess the ability to infer view orientations from the observed frame (referred to as the context frame) and to predict how 3D motion control translates into 2D pixel variations across views, this capability is inherently limited.
+Therefore, we provide multiview conditioning signals consistently rendered from 3D geometric representations to enhance 2D pixel predictions, as described in Sec.~\ref{sec:mv} and Sec.~\ref{sec:supp_mv}.

+Fig.~\ref{fig:mv_cond} compares a 3-view video generation with and without the additional conditioning maps.
+In this example, although the 3D occupancy is constructed solely from the anchor view due to data limitations---resulting in lower quality compared to a complete 3D geometry---the conditioning maps rendered from the other two side views still improve the overall generation quality.
+As highlighted by the white regions, during the robot gripper’s motion while holding a metal bowl, the bowl exhibits severe deformation in the current view, even though this issue is entirely absent in the anchor view.
+This discrepancy mainly arises from two factors: (1) the current view differs significantly from the anchor view, and (2) the object undergoes relatively large motion.
+With the additional guidance from 3D geometry, these issues can be effectively mitigated.

-\section{Additional Qualitative Results}
+\subsubsection{Additional Qualitative Results}

-In this section, we provide more \textbf{uncurated} singleview examples generated by \ourwork, as shown in Figure~\ref{fig:gallery_1},~\ref{fig:gallery_2},~\ref{fig:gallery_3}.
+We provide more \textbf{uncurated} singleview examples generated by \ourwork, as shown in Fig.~\ref{fig:gallery_1},~\ref{fig:gallery_2},~\ref{fig:gallery_3}.
 For each episode, we present their ground-truths in the top row and our results in the bottom row, respectively.
 For a better view and other more examples, please refer to our webpage.